 Migration Management App can be accessed by using the URL below:

-https://mfc-6fefc538490be7.sharepoint.com/sites/MigrationDefectTracking/ManuLifeMigrationManagerPlaceholder to be replaced: URL of MMS app
+https://mfc-6fefc538490be7.sharepoint.com/sites/MigrationDefectTracking/ManuLifeMigrationManager

-Placeholder to be replaced: For out-of-band wave or any custom velocity wave, the communication to Manulife SPOC will be manual.
+For out-of-band wave or any custom velocity wave, the communication to Manulife SPOC will be manual.
 For defect tracking, there will be separate list outside MMS app.

 UAT GO – No GO